xzel23/utility/README.md

 ### 19.1.0

+- POSSIBLY BREAKING: OptionException constructors all take the causing Option as first Argument and OptionException is derived from the new class ArgumentsException.
+In cases where the number of free arguments (i.e., arguments that do not belong to any option) does not match the definition of the ArgumentsParser, an ArgumentsException instead of an OptionException is thrown.
+- Added flags to configure CsvReader, see the unit test for examples.
 - fix: always return an array of the same type as the argument in ImmutableListBackedSortedSet.toArray(T[])
 - fix: NPE in TextAttributes.hashCode() when an attribute value is null
 - fix some minor issues and Qodana warnings